 Are any of these international students?
 With the number of international students increasing every year, we might be a vulnerable group.
 Research by public sexual health centers in Melbourne and Sydney reveals that out of a hundred and eleven Asian men who are found positive, sixty-eight of them are newly arrived international students.

 Why are international students/migrants more affected by HIV?

-Migrants and students who came to Australia are likely to be unaware of information and resources when coming to Melbourne.
+Migrants and students who came to Australia are likely unaware of information and resources when coming to Melbourne.
 They face cultural/religious stigmas, fearing discrimination because of their sexuality.
 This halts them from seeking information which puts themselves and other people at risk.
 According to the Kirby Institute, there is an estimate of 790 people who were born in Southeast Asia who are unaware that they are HIV positive.

 Newly released research in the International Journal of Environmental Research and Public Health interviewed 77 focus groups participants about why they might be reluctant to seek help.
 Among international students, the prevalent concern comes from the cost of treatment.
 Most are afraid of being unable to pay exorbitant fees because without Medicare, they are unable to enroll in subsidised programs to get treatment and instead will have to pay out of pocket.

 For many women in the group, confidentiality and fear of judgment were the biggest setbacks.
 To them, reporting your sexual behaviour or undergoing tests is asking to be judged based on your behaviour, and they are afraid that the information might be leaked to a relative.